choyt/react-accessible-components/README.md

 * Each article element has aria-setsize set to a value that represents either the total number of articles that have been loaded or the total number in the feed, depending on which value is deemed more helpful to users.
 If the total number in the feed is undetermined, it can be represented by a aria-setsize value of -1.
 * When article elements are being added to or removed from the feed container, and if the operation requires multiple DOM operations, the feed element has aria-busy set to true during the update operation.
 Note that it is extremely important that aria-busy is set to false when the operation is complete or the changes may not become visible to some assistive technology users.

-# Grids: Interactive Tabular Data and Layout Containers§
+# Grids: Interactive Tabular Data and Layout Containers
 A grid widget is a container that enables users to navigate the information or interactive elements it contains using directional navigation keys, such as arrow keys, Home , and End.
 As a generic container widget that offers flexible keyboard navigation, it can serve a wide variety of needs.
 It can be used for purposes as simple as grouping a collection of checkboxes or navigation links or as complex as creating a full-featured spreadsheet application.
 While ARIA properties and assistive technologies use row and column nomenclature when describing and presenting the logical structure of elements with the grid role, using the grid role on an element does not necessarily imply that its visual presentation is tabular.

 When presenting content that is tabular, consider the following factors when choosing between implementing this grid patern or the table pattern.